satelliteoflove/Tomfoolery/characters.md

 | Nin   | 28  | 27  | 27  | 25  | 27  | 25  | 26  | 27  | 25  | 27  | 25  |
 |-------|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|

+The xp rates for Wizardry Gaiden IV don't follow a linear path, and the "rates" do not apply an incremental multiplier as far as I can tell.